justserega/DbTest/README.md

 DbTest gives you clean database for each tests.
 It offers easy and maintainable way to create initial fixtures and test cases.

-### Influences

-DbTest is inspired by the test approach from  [Ruby on Rails](https://github.com/rails/rails), [Django](https://github.com/django/django), [Yii2](https://github.com/yiisoft/yii2) and many other perfect dynamic language frameworks.
-This approach is a very popular in dynamic languages.

 ### Motivation

 Common approach in .NET to test application that work with database is